Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Introduction

 \section{Introduction}

 The physical processes that govern galaxy disk formation and evolution encode themselves in the structure of stellar populations.
 Discerning this structure places key constraints on models of galactic disks and provides data for cosmological simulations to replicate.
 In the Milky Way, we have the ability to resolve individual stars and characterize disk stellar populations using large samples \citep{rix_2013}.
-Modern wide-field spectroscopic surveys such as APOGEE \citep{majewski_2017}, GALAH \citep{de_silva_2015}, and Gaia-ESO \citep{gilmore_2012} provide medium to high-resolution ($R \approx 10,000$) spectra of ${\sim}10^5$ stars over a wide range of Galactocentric distances ($3 < R < 15\,\mathrm{kpc}$) and distances from the midplane ($\left| z\right| < 1\,\mathrm{kpc}$).
+Modern wide-field spectroscopic surveys such as the Apache Point Observatory Galactic Evolution Experiment \citep[APOGEE,][]{majewski_2017}, GALAH \citep{de_silva_2015}, and Gaia-ESO \citep{gilmore_2012} provide medium- to high-resolution ($R \approx 10,000$) spectra of ${\sim}10^5$ stars over a wide range of Galactocentric distances ($3\,\mathrm{kpc} < R < 15\,\mathrm{kpc}$) and distances from the midplane ($\left| z\right| < 1\,\mathrm{kpc}$).
 Future surveys such as WEAVE \citep{dalton_2012}, MOONS \citep{cirasuolo_2014}, SDSS-V \citep{kollmeier_2017}, and 4MOST \citep{de_jong_2019} will increase this number to millions.
-Using these data, we can estimate radial velocities, stellar parameters, chemical abundances, and ages for a high proportion of Galactic disk stars.
+Using these data, we can estimate radial velocities, stellar parameters, chemical abundances, and ages for a good portion of stars in the Galactic disk.

 Accurate and precise stellar abundance estimates through high-resolution spectroscopy allow us to probe the detailed chemical and dynamical evolution of the Milky Way.
 We can understand this using a simplified view of Galactic evolution described as follows.
 Stars form in groups in well-mixed molecular clouds \citep{shu_1987, lada_2003, feng_2014}.
 They inherit the chemical composition of the star-forming cloud, and this birth chemistry evolves over a star’s lifetime in foreseeable ways.
 Eventually, mass loss and supernovae accompanying stellar death chemically enrich the interstellar medium.
 From a dynamical perspective, we know that several non-axisymmetric forces in the Galaxy change stellar orbits over time \citep{sellwood_2002}; this makes tracing the orbital history and birth location of stars through kinematics difficult.
 However, stellar abundances provide a fossil record of the star formation history, chemical enrichment, and dynamical evolution of the Galaxy.
 Therefore, they are of utmost importance to Galactic studies as well as to stellar astrophysics in general.